Here is a quick video that will walk you through the WiFi setup process:

 Check for Flashing Blue Light

-If the above steps don't solve the problem, then check to make sure the blue light in the bridge is flashing.
+Ensure the blue light in the bridge is flashing.
 If it’s not, then press and hold the black button for 20 seconds until it begins to flash again.
 If it flashes once and goes off, press and hold again for 20 seconds.
 It should began flashing again and you can complete your connection.

 If you have changed any firewall settings on your WiFi router, then it may be preventing your Flume bridge from connecting to the Internet.
 If this is the case, please verify that ports 123 and 1883 are not blocked.
 Also, if you have an Xfinity router, you may want to verify that the firewall settings are set for "Typical" and not "Maximum".